medic/cht-docs/content/en/apps/guides/debugging/secure-sharing-of-developer-instance.md

 [<img src="/apps/guides/debugging/images/SSH.tunnel.diagram.svg" width=100% height=100%>](/apps/guides/debugging/images/SSH.tunnel.diagram.svg)

-Once you have this web server set up, you many continue to use when ever you want by simply reconnecting to it via the secure tunnel.
+Once you have this web server set up, you may continue to use it whenever you want by simply reconnecting to it via the secure tunnel.

 ## Prereqs
 This guide assumes: